Is Formaldehyde Toxic? Your Questions Answered

 Formaldehyde is a common chemical preservative used in cleaning, laundry, and dishwashing products.

-Therefore, we can automatically reduce our exposure by choosing non-toxic and natural cleaning products such as:
+Therefore, we can automatically reduce our exposure by choosing human-safe and natural cleaning products such as:

 Baking Soda